gvwilson/thirdbit/_posts/2010/2010-04-12-the-chilling-effect-of-the-gpl.md

 date: 2010-04-12 14:34:57
 year: 2010
 ---
-<p>Distributed version control systems have finally passed my two-year test [<a href="#1">1</a>], so while I was at <a href="http://us.pycon.org/2010/about/">PyCon</a> in February, I asked a few questions about what it would take to add a <a href="http://mercurial.selenic.com/">Mercurial</a> repository browser to <a href="http://basieproject.org">Basie</a>.
+<p>Distributed version control systems have finally passed my two-year test [<a href="#1">1</a>], so while I was at <a href="http://us.pycon.org/2010/about/">PyCon</a> in February, I asked a few questions about what it would take to add a <a href="http://mercurial.selenic.com/">Mercurial</a> repository browser to Basie.
 Two months and a couple of dozen email messages later, the answer seems to be that it can't be done---at least, not unless we're willing to use someone else's definition of "freedom".</p>

-<p>Like Django itself, <a href="http://basieproject.org">Basie</a> uses the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>, which does little except disclaim liability.
+<p>Like Django itself, Basie uses the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>, which does little except disclaim liability.
 In particular, it allows people to create closed-source derivatives and extensions if they think there's a market for them.  <a href="http://mercurial.selenic.com/">Mercurial</a>, on the other hand, uses the GNU Public License (GPL), which requires that source remain open, and (crucially) that derived works also be GPL'd.
-The question is, if <a href="http://basieproject.org">Basie</a> dynamically loads a plugin module that interfaces with <a href="http://mercurial.selenic.com/">Mercurial</a>, does that make <a href="http://basieproject.org">Basie</a> a derived work or not?
+The question is, if Basie dynamically loads a plugin module that interfaces with <a href="http://mercurial.selenic.com/">Mercurial</a>, does that make Basie a derived work or not?
 Matt Mackall, who is one of its developers, believes that it does:</p>

 <blockquote>My position is that Mercurial extensions are very probably derived works as they are potentially (and generally) significantly more intimate with Mercurial internals than a typical library user, and thus are subject to the GPL.</blockquote>